soundslikefrank/eduquencer/hardware/README.md

 ### Path to PCB prototype
 - [ ] Finish the schematic
-  - [ ] Wire up rpi
+  - [x] Wire up rpi
-  - [ ] Add circuits for clock and reset
+  - [x] Add circuits for clock and reset
+  - [x] Add debug header for flashing the rpi
+  - [x] Add all the trigger jacks (+circuit around them, there might be some more resistors needed?)
+  - [x] Add test-points for all i2c and SPI
+  - [ ] Check all GND in analog parts and change to GNDA (cv-in?)
-  - [ ] Add LED circuits
+  - [ ] Add LED circuits for CV in (op-amps)
   - [ ] Adjust DAC opamp resistor for proper range (+add DAC out jack)
-  - [ ] Add all the trigger jacks (+circuit around them, there might be some more resistors needed?)
-  - [ ] Add test-points for all i2c and SPI
+- [ ] Annotate all parts
-  - [ ] Add debug header for flashing the rpi
+- [ ] Assign footprints (all footprints should be the kicad handsolder ones)
 - [ ] Preliminary layout with all components (only footprint placement)
 - [ ] Decide on a name
 - [ ] Decide which jacks to use